 Caltrans initiates consultation with USFWS when a project has the potential to affect a federally listed species.
-Formal consultation with USFWS under FESA will be initiated with the submission of a Biological Assessment (BA) prepared for the project for the California tiger salamander, California red-legged frog, Alameda whipsnake, and the San Joaquin kit fox).
-A Biological Opinion (BO) will be obtained from the USFWS prior to project approval.
+Formal consultation with USFWS under FESA was initiated on January 21, 2015 with the submission of a Biological Assessment (BA) prepared for the project for the California tiger salamander, California red-legged frog, Alameda whipsnake, and the San Joaquin kit fox).
+Biological Opinion (BO) number 08ESMF00-2015-F-0157-1 was obtained from the USFWS on July 14, 2015.